 The Application Process

-Option 2: After the plant has already started flowering (around week 3) you can mist the entire plant including leaves and flowers every day for 2 weeks and then stop.
-About a week to 10 days later male flowers will form mixed in with the female flowers and the plant will pollinate itself and produce female seeds.
+Process: After the plant has already started flowering (around week 3) you can mist the entire plant including leaves and flowers every day for 10 days and then stop.
+About 10 days later male flowers will form mixed in with the female flowers and the plant will pollinate itself and produce female seeds.

 One thing to note is that the colloidal silver solution can create a messy over-spray residue so avoid spraying plants in an area that you care about.
 Always move plants to a bath tub, shower stall or an area that you don’t care about when spraying.
 If using a bath tub or shower stall you will want to bleach the affected areas to remove the over-spray residue.